Olive Ridley Turtle

 Ocean Pollution/Marine Debris

-Marine turtles may die after ingesting fishing line, balloons, or plastic bags, which they can mistake for prey.
-They may also become entangled in marine debris and can be killed or seriously injured.
+Increasing pollution of nearshore and offshore marine habitats threaten all sea turtles and degrades their habitats.
+Olive ridley turtles may ingest marine debris such as fishing line, balloons, plastic bags, floating tar or oil, and other materials discarded by humans which they can mistake for food.
+They may also become entangled in marine debris, including lost or discarded fishing gear, and can be killed or seriously injured.

 Scientific Classification